kcp-dev/kcp/contrib/access-vw/config/README.md

 kubectl apply -f config/apiexport/apiexport.yaml
 ```

-This creates the `SelfClusterAccessReview` schema and the `access.kcp.io` APIExport. kcp will generate an `APIExportEndpointSlice` named after the export — that's what `cmd/server --apiexport-endpointslice` points at.
+This creates the `SelfClusterAccessReview` schema and the `access.kcp.io` APIExport. kcp will generate an `APIExportEndpointSlice` named after the export — that's what `access-vw --apiexport-endpointslice` points at.

 Grab the system identity kubeconfig for the workspace where the APIExport lives; the controller authenticates as that identity to reach the APIExport's virtual workspace and watch bound resources across all consumer workspaces.
 Save it as a secret in the controller's namespace: